 - Use a bright light inside the element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
-Replace element if necessary. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
+Replace element if necessary. - Without removing, visually inspect the condition of the safety filter for damage or holes.
+The safety filter should only be removed for yearly replacement (or when dirty or damaged). - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
 Replace the filter if any cracks, tears, or other damage to the sealing surface are noted. - Use a clean, damp cloth and wipe the interior of the air cleaner canister clean.
 Use special care to clean both the inside and outside surfaces of the outlet tube.